Behaviour Policy

 Positivity

-At Winchelsea we are committed to the positive prevention of challenging behaviour and we aim to work as a school wide team to support the child and their parents.
+At Winchelsea School we are committed to the positive prevention of challenging behaviour and we aim to work as a school wide team to support pupils and their parents/carers.
 We do this in several ways and within class there is a focus on positive praise and reward.
-All behaviour practise is positive with sanctions supplementing only where absolutely necessary.
-There is a consistent response to behaviour at Winchelsea and all staff have access to the same scripts, prompts and strategies for each child.
-We specifically praise Helpful Choices for Learning and positive behaviours as we see them throughout the day and we encourage every child to work towards positive goals.
-These may be specific to individual children and individual reward charts are used where children benefit from a more structured approach.
-Our school ethos is that children should see that appropriate behaviour gains more reward, attention and praise than inappropriate behaviour.
+All behaviour practice is positive with sanctions supplementing only where absolutely necessary.
+There is a consistent response to behaviour at Winchelsea School and all staff have access to the same scripts, prompts and strategies for each pupil.
+We specifically praise Helpful Choices for Learning and positive behaviours as we see them throughout the day and we encourage every pupil to work towards positive goals.
+Our school ethos is that pupils should see that appropriate behaviour gains more reward, attention and praise than inappropriate or unexpected behaviour.

 Active Support for Pupils in Self-Management Strategies

-Winchelsea’s aim is to enable every child to manage their own behaviour and take a sense of achievement from this.
-This sense of achievement is fostered by the external validation of their behaviours by school staff, parents and carers.
-We are a flexible environment and encourage children to access a variety of sensory aids to assist in their access to learning.
+Winchelsea’s aim is to enable every pupil to manage their own behaviour and take a sense of achievement from this.
+This sense of achievement is fostered by the external validation of their behaviours by school staff and parents/carers.
+We are a flexible environment and encourage pupils to access a variety of sensory aids to assist in their access to learning.

 Behaviour as a Continuum of Communication

-We recognise that behaviour is a communication but due to the complexity of the children at Winchelsea it may not always be clear why or what they are communicating.
+We recognise that behaviour is a communication but due to the complexity of the pupils at Winchelsea School it may not always be clear why or what they are communicating.
 Behaviour is recorded using IRIS so that we can track and investigate patterns.
-It is felt that if we understand the behaviour we have a better chance of preventing it and teaching an appropriate strategy or alternative to child.
+It is felt that if we understand the behaviour we have a better chance of preventing it and teaching an appropriate strategy or alternative to pupils.

 Helpful Choices for Learning

-At Winchelsea we have identified 12 ‘Helpful Choices for Learning’ that can be used in the classroom and wider school community to develop positive social skills, self-regulation and support children to engage in learning opportunities.
-At Winchelsea we use the script of making Helping Choices for Learning so that the children begin to understand that actions / behaviours will help them and that these are what staff are looking to see.
+We have identified 12 ‘Helpful Choices for Learning’ that can be used in the classroom and wider school community to develop positive social skills, self-regulation and support pupils to engage in learning opportunities.
+At Winchelsea School we use the script of making Helping Choices for Learning so that pupils begin to understand that actions/behaviours will help them and that these are what staff are looking to see.

 Refer Appendix B for a copy of the Helpful Choices for Learning.